DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "may use this to advise candidates on travel and suitability of different campuses" }, {
       who: ["provider"],
-      what: "may use this to determine the seriousness of an application (e.g. proximity to their institution) and to advise candidates on travel and suitability of different campuses"
+      what: "may use this to determine the seriousness of an application (given the candidate’s proximity to the training location) and to advise candidates on travel and suitability of different campuses"
     }, {
       who: ["dfe"],
       what: "uses this for demographic reporting"